samuelmr/gtfssplit/README.md

 	  <shape_id>.txt		- all points along the path (separated with spaces)
 	  <shape_id>-<num>.txt	- <num>th point on the path
 	tiles/<agency>/stop		- directory for all stops
+	 all.txt				- all stops (similar to stops.txt, with stop headings)
 	 <stop_id>				- directory for a single stop
 	  <stop_id>.txt			- stop name, location, description
 	  departures.txt		- all scheduled departures from this stop, one per line area					- directory for area "tiles"
 	  <lat>-<lng>.txt		- stops in an area ("tile")

+Stop descriptions are the same as the rows in the stops.txt file, except that the stop's "heading" is added to the description.
+Heading is the angle (in degrees) in which vehicles pass the stop on average.
+0 degrees is from south to north, 90 degrees is from west to east etc.

 There are two sets of area tiles.
 One set with 1 decimal precision and another set with 2 decimal precision.